dsajdl01/Angular_workshop_emplHierarchy/README.md

 ### Employment hierarchy application

 > * Application is just created for education and practicing purposes
-> * Any names and and data are imaginary
+> * Any names and data are imaginary
 > * created by David Sajdl 2016